Cash For Clunkers

 If you own an older vehicle and are considering a trade-in, four regions in California offer various versions of the Clean Cars 4 All program.

-This initiative is designed to benefit low-income residents living in or around disadvantaged communities in the San Joaquin Valley, South Coast, Bay Area, and Sacramento air districts.
-They are also working to expand the CC4A program statewide.
+This initiative is designed to benefit low-income residents living in or around disadvantaged communities.
+It started in the San Joaquin Valley, South Coast, Bay Area, and Sacramento air districts and they have since expanded the program statewide.
+If you are outside of the air districts originally covered, you can apply through DCAP (Driving Clean Assistance Program).

 The program provides financial assistance for replacing older, polluting cars with clean electric vehicles.
 You could receive up to $9,500 to make the switch.